 - Direct Compensation Property Damage: in certain cases, the driver’s own company covers repairs or loss to the driver’s vehicle, if the driver is not at fault.

-- Unidentified/Uninsured Motorist: in a hit and run accidents or collisions with uninsured vehicles, this class pays for damage or repair for which the other driver would usually be responsible.
+- Unidentified/Uninsured Motorist: in a hit and run accident or collisions with uninsured vehicles, this class pays for damage or repair for which the other driver would usually be responsible.

 Optional Car Insurance Coverage in Ontario

 Mandatory coverage does not include collision or comprehensive insurance.
 These options are required when a motorist finances a vehicle purchase.
 Banks as well as other loan agencies usually insist on such protection.